SumiSastri/robofriends-adapted/README.md

 Data flow in  React is downstream.
 This results in a more efficient and more bug-free front-end.
 React also makes DOM manipulation easy as it creates a copy of the DOM, the virtual DOM which renders the app.
 Once again, this results in a more efficient app as frequent DOM interaction (as with jQuery, vanilla js) is labour intensive and more prone to code errors.

 - Set up the project with npm
-[global install in terminal] npm - g install create-react-app create a react project folder [npm create-react-app <projectname>] React scripts packages all the webpack/ babel transpiling in the background - check package json for dependencies installed.
+- global install in terminal] [npm - g install create-react-app]
+- create a react project folder [npm create-react-app <projectname>]
+- React scripts packages all the webpack/ babel transpiling in the background - check package json for dependencies installed.
-Version of the package locked in to the package-lock json git-ignore - ignores the git and node files when pushed to project React src files - app.js and index.js helps create the single page app index.css - the main css index.html - the root file for the app to render
+- Version of the package is locked in to the package-lock json
+- git-ignore - ignores the git and node files when pushed to project
+- React src files - app.js and index.js helps create the single page app
+- index.css - the main css
+- index.html - the root file for the app to render

 ### Task 1 (Video 191-196) Set up first component, front-end data, API for image source